mongodb/motor/doc/index.rst

 About
 -----

-Motor presents a Tornado_ callback-based API for non-blocking access to MongoDB.
+Motor presents a Tornado_ callback- or Future-based API for non-blocking access to MongoDB.
 The `source is on GitHub <https://github.com/mongodb/motor>`_ and the docs are on `ReadTheDocs <http://motor.readthedocs.org/>`_.

     "Motor uses a clever greenlet-based approach to fully support both synchronous and asynchronous interfaces from a single codebase.
 It's great